mrk21/cpp-webmock/README.md

 );
 ```

-This function specifies a callback called when a stub satisfying the request not found.
+This function specifies the callback `callback` called when a stub satisfying the request not found.
 This callback is an unary function that receives the request, and it will use to throw an exception for assertion of testing framework.
 If the callback not specified, the callback will be set the default callback.
 In addition, if `is_connecting_to_net` option enabled, this callback is never called.

 ```cpp
 webmock::api::stub_not_found_callback([](webmock::request const & request){